Rail Service Director - Infrastructure

 The Business Challenge

 The Rail Services Director is a highly complex multi-disciplinary role.
-Candidates needed to have proven senior Rail experience with skills across health and safety, operations, business development, systems and processes plus full P&L responsibility for a multi-million pound business.
+Candidates needed to have proven senior rail experience with skills in health and safety, operations, business development, systems and processes plus full P&L responsibility for a multi-million pound business.

 Collingwood produced an assignment specification for the role, this included company information, job description, candidate profile and remuneration package details.
 The document confirmed to our client that Collingwood had fully interpreted their requirements.
 Using comprehensive experience and knowledge of the industry, our consultant compiled and presented a list of target companies to the client.
 From this agreed list, 147 key individuals were identified and approached confidentially to discuss the opportunity.

-The Human Resources Director met with 4 of the 5 candidates for their first stage interview process.
-From here two candidates were selected and progressed to be interviewed by the Infrastructure Director.
+The HR Director met with 4 of the 5 candidates for their first stage interview process.
+From here 2 candidates were selected and progressed to be interviewed by the Infrastructure Director.